eddsteiner/AI-recruit-app-public/README.md

   - Hear each question via voice
   - Respond via microphone or typing
 - Automatically evaluates the responses using GPT
-- Outputs a scored interview evaluation in `.txt` format
+- Outputs a scored interview (0 - 10) and full evaluation in `.txt` format

 ## 🖼️ Screenshots